10 Dec Blepharitis

 If you experience any of these symptoms you may have blepharitis, however it is important to have an examination to confirm this.
 Research shows 80% of people with blepharitis have issues with dry eyes, so we devised this evidence based, 5 step treatment plan.

-At OpticalRooms, we have great success with the blepharitis, product range from Thea Pharmaceuticals.
+At OpticalRooms, we have great experience treating both types of blepharitis, in particular with the product range from Thea Pharmaceuticals.
 The three main products they supply are:

 These cleansing wipes are preservative and perfume free, suitable for sensitive skin as well as contact lens wearers.
 They act as an anti-bacterial and have a mild anti-inflammatory action, as well as containing agents which help to repair, moisturize and soothe the eyelids.
 We recommend these as the first line of treatment due to their anti-inflammatory properties.